Robert Duggan (venture capitalist): Metropolis Media

-In the mid 1990s, Duggan and his son Demian helped found Metropolis Media, an organization with the purpose of helping formerly communist countries transition to free-market societies and to enable consumer advertising.
-Serving as the chairman of the board, as well as personally investing the $3 million initial financial capital, Duggan oversaw the organization's spread to outdoor marketing projects throughout Eastern Europe, in Croatia, Slovenia, Serbia, Bosnia and Macedonia.
-Capital Research purchased the enterprise at a price of over $45 million.
+In the mid-1990s, Duggan and his son Demian helped found Metropolis Media, an organization with the purpose of helping formerly communist countries transition to free-market societies and to enable consumer advertising.
+As chairman, as well as investing the $3 million initial financial capital, Duggan oversaw the organization's spread to outdoor marketing projects throughout Eastern Europe: Croatia, Slovenia, Serbia, Bosnia and Macedonia.
+Capital Research purchased the enterprise for over $45 million.
 Metropolis Media is now owned by French advertising giant JCDecaux Group.

 Computer Motion (Intuitive Surgical)

 Duggan was a founding shareholder of Computer Motion (now Intuitive Surgical), which develops the technology used in robot-assisted surgery, aimed at improving patients' experiences by reducing the degree of invasion during surgery.
-The company worked to accomplish "patient and physician-friendly" robotic surgery - a term coined by Duggan who led the company as Chairman from 1990 to 2003.
+The company worked to accomplish "patient and physician-friendly" robotic surgery - a term coined by Duggan who led the company as chairman from 1990 to 2003.
 On 7 Sept 2001 Computer Motion conducted the "Lindbergh Operation" - the first transatlantic telesurgical operation.
 It was performed by surgeons in New York on a patient in France.

 Pharmacyclics

 Pharmacyclics is a pharmaceutical company primarily focused on the development of cancer therapies.
 From 2008 to 2015, Duggan was the largest investor in as well as chairman and CEO of Pharmacyclics.
-The company then focused its research on ibrutinib (branded as IMBRUVICA), a B cell cancer drug highly effective for treating chronic lymphocytic leukemia (CLL), the most common form of adult leukemia.
-IMBRUVICA was approved for the treatment of four different types of blood cancer.
+The company then focused its research on ibrutinib (branded as Imbruvica), a B cell cancer drug highly effective for treating chronic lymphocytic leukemia (CLL), the most common form of adult leukemia.
+Imbruvica was approved for the treatment of four different types of blood cancer.

 Duggan invested in Pharmacyclics when it was valued at between $1 and $3 per share, and negotiated its sale to AbbVie at $261.25 per share in 2015, in a deal valued at $21 billion.
 He received $3.5 billion from the sale of Pharmacyclics to AbbVie in "one of the biggest paydays ever from the buyout of a publicly held company."
 As CEO and chairman of Pharmacyclics from 2008 to 2015, Duggan had opted not to receive compensation from the company.

 Investopedia says, between 2008 and 2015, "Duggan saved Pharmacyclics and turned it into a billion‐dollar company with more than 500 employees."